 Vyacheslav "Slava" Rychkov (Вячеслав Рычков)

-Professeur, Faculté de Physique, Université Pierre et Marie Curie (Paris VI), Laboratoire de Physique Théorique de l'Ecole Normale Supérieure (on leave of absence until 2017)
+Professeur, Faculté de Physique, Université Pierre et Marie Curie (Paris VI), Laboratoire de Physique Théorique de l'Ecole Normale Supérieure (on leave of absence)

 Membre Junior de l'Institut Universitaire de France

 27/2/2017 Bootstrap in the news.
 Almost simultaneously, two popular articles about the conformal bootstrap appeared in New Scientist and Quanta.
 I like better the Quanta article, by Natalie Wolchover, which dives deeper into the ideas behind the bootstrap.

 The connection with the early S-matrix bootstrap by Geoffrey Chew came out very well, and quotes by Sasha Polyakov, who has been a great inspiration all along, are great to see.
 Polyakov admits that he did not believe the first results coming out of the post-2008 bootstrap revival: "I thought originally that there is some mistake there,” This is very true - I remember his criticisms and incredulity when I came to Princeton to give a seminar at the IAS in 2008.
 But this was also a positive influence of sorts - to work harder and to convince my former PhD advisor was a unique challenge :)

 Unfortunately, both articles do have some inaccuracies in the history of the bootstrap.
 In particular the contribution of the Italian group (Ferrara, Gatto, Grillo) is completely absent, although I did stress it in my interviews.
 The New Scientist piece, by Gabriel Popkin, did not mention my collaborator Riccardo Rattazzi by name; it is also incorrect in describing the sequence of events leading to the application of bootstrap methods to the 3d Ising model.